 Follow me on Twitter @estherderby

-Jeremy Deane has over 18 years of software engineering experience in leadership positions.
-His expertise includes Enterprise Integration Architecture, Web Application Architecture, and Software Process Improvement.
-In addition, he is an accomplished speaker and technical author.
+Jeremy Deane has over 22 years of software engineering experience in leadership positions.
+His expertise includes Enterprise Application Integration, Web Application Architecture, and Software Process Improvement.
+In addition, he is an accomplished conference speaker and technical author.

 For nearly 20 years, Michael was a software engineer moonlighting as a magician.
 Now he's a magician moonlighting as a software engineer.
 In both endeavors he has dedicated himself to mastery and has gained deep insights both from his eclectic interests, entrepreneurial spirit, and experience that spans the full stack, the entire project lifecycle, and several technologies,

 His time is equally divided between performing around the world, jumping out of perfectly good airplanes, and building software that doesn't suck.